jamen/OpenAlbion/readme.md

 # Open Albion

-[Fable] modding and engine recreation exepriments.
+[Fable] level rendering experiment.

 ## Acknowledgements

-Thanks to:
+Thanks to these communities for providing resources and knowledge:

 - [FableTLCMod]
 - [Fable Speedrunning Discord]